PTsolvers/Chmy.jl/docs/src/concepts/kernels.md

 The [KernelAbstactions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) package provides a macro-based dialect that hides the intricacies of vendor-specific GPU programming.
 It allows one to write hardware-agnostic kernels that can be instantiated and launched for different device backends without modifying the high-level code nor sacrificing performance.

-Followingly, we show how to write and launch kernels on various backends.
-We also explain the concept of a `Launcher` in [Chmy.jl](https://github.com/PTsolvers/Chmy.jl), that complements the default kernel launching, allowing us to perform more fine-grained operations on different `Field` objects.
+In the following, we show how to write and launch kernels on various backends.
+We also explain the concept of a `Launcher` in [Chmy.jl](https://github.com/PTsolvers/Chmy.jl), that complements the default kernel launching, allowing us to hide the latency between the bulk of the computations and boundary conditions or MPI communications.

 ## Writing Kernels